nullivex/oose-sdk/README.md

 ## Changelog

+### 1.4.0

+* Upgraded to run with node 4.x
+* Skipped version 1.3.x to match the main OOSE release of 1.4.0
+* Upgraded all dependencies
+* Fixed bug that causes timeout `msecs not a number issue`

 ### 1.2.0
 * Purchases now require the file extension and will no longer supply it this is a breaking change to all integrations.